Faecal transplants now achieved with stool bacteria capsules

 These studies have shown the potential for stool bacteria pills to support those with severely imbalanced gut flora, such as those resistant to antibiotics.
 Dr Donskey summarised the exciting research by saying, “This approach, to me, has wide application in medicine.
 So it’s not just about C.diff.”

-You can read our previous blogpost about faecal transplants here.
+You can read another blogpost about faecal transplants here.

 Image source: www.darthperkins.wordpress.com